 is the material that covers the ends of the bones of any joint.
 This material is about one-quarter of an inch thick in most large joints.
 It is white and shiny with a rubbery consistency.
 Articular cartilage is a slippery substance that allows the surfaces to slide against one another without damage to either surface.
 The function of articular cartilage is to absorb shock and provide an extremely smooth surface to facilitate motion.
 We have articular cartilage essentially everywhere that two bony surfaces move against one another, or articulate.
 In the knee, articular cartilage covers the ends of the femur, the top of the tibia, and the back of the patella.

 Ligaments and Tendons

-Inside the knee joint, two other important ligaments stretch between the femur and the tibia: the anterior cruciate ligament (ACL) in front, and the posterior cruciate ligament (PCL) in back.
+Inside the knee joint, stretch between the femur and the tibia: the anterior cruciate ligament (ACL) in front, and the posterior cruciate ligament (PCL) in back.